mikes360/WebsiteAssignmentMSC2019/README.md

 11-Oct-2019 Mike Knight

 Enhanced matches partial view to look more like the template Gemma created.
 Dropped the matches down to one per row to make it more mobile friendly.
 Added a buttom to the bottom that will require an click handler for grabbing all the prediction values and submits them to the server.

+//---------------------------------------------------------------------------

+13-Oct-2019 Mike Knight

+Have done a big tidy up of the project.
+All undeeded HTML files have been removed to reduce chance of confusion as I noticed 2 copies of bettingPage was already in there.
+We dont want a repeat of the routes issue hey Sully ;-)

+I have done a bit of a tidy up of the nav bar and converted the landing page to an ejs file.
+Some of the links have also been updated too.
+For now the landing page shows you this weeks bets.
+Thought that was a nice idea?

+The nav bar can now detect if a user is logged in and shows either login\register or logout.

+Only remaining .html pages are login and register which will be converted to ejs shortly.